uia4j/uia-fop/README.md

     </fo:root>
     ```

-### Integrated with XSLT
+### 3. Integrated with XSLT
+Commonly used tags of XSLT are `xsl:for-each` and `value-of`.

-* Create a new XSLT file and add XSL-FO into it manually.
+1. Create a new XSLT file and manually add XSL-FO created above.

     ```xml
     <?xml version="1.0" encoding="UTF-8"?>